 Comet tail sign (chest)

-The comet tail sign is a finding that can be seen on computed tomographic scans of the chest.
+The comet tail sign is a finding that can be seen on CT scans of the chest.
 It consists of a curvilinear opacity that extends from a subpleural "mass" toward the ipsilateral hilum.
-The comet tail sign is produced by the distortion of vessels and bronchi that lead to an adjacent area of round atelectasis, which is the mass.
+The comet tail sign is produced by the distortion of vessels and bronchi that lead to an adjacent area of round atelectasis, which is the mass 2.
 The bronchovascular bundles appear to be pulled into the mass and resemble a comet tail.

 It should not be confused with:

 - 1. Partap VA.
 The comet tail sign.
 Radiology.
 1999;213 (2): 553-4. doi:10.1148/radiology.213.2.r99nv08553 - Pubmed citation